-Angular allows us to pass data to the route.
+Angular allows us to pass data through the route.
 The route data can be either static or dynamic.
-The static data use the Angular route data property, where you can store arbitrary data associated with this specific route.
-For to pass dynamic data (or an object), we can make use of the history state object.
+The static data use the Angular route data property, where you can store arbitrary data associated with that specific route.
+To pass dynamic data (or an object), we can use the history state object.
 The Routed Component can then retrieve the dynamic data from the history state object.

 Table of Contents